Team Merazonia

 Wildlife and Operations Manager

 Kaya makes sure everything runs smoothly in the reserve.
-She joined us for the first time in 2017 and stayed for 9 months, and proved to be quite a professional accident magnet (even breaking her thumb playing a game of slapsies).
-That did not stop her from gaining her degree in Animal Management, majoring in Wildlife Management.
+She joined us for the first time in 2017, staying for 9 months, and proving to be quite a professional accident magnet (even breaking her thumb playing a game of slapsies).
+That did not stop her from gaining her degree in Wildlife Management.

 Kaya works like a warrior but can fall over her own feet and is petrified of the dark and horror movies.